JohnstoneKats/SequencingDataAnalysis/RNA-seq/RNA-seqREADME.md

 samtools sort -@ 4 -o ${1}_hisat2.sam.sorted.bam ${1}_hisat2.sam.bam
 samtools index ${1}_hisat2.sam.sorted.bam ${1}_hisat2.sam.sorted.bam.bai
 ```
 *Optional:* QC can be performed on the resulting Bam files using RNAseqc.
 You will need to input a sample file, which is a tab-delimited text file with 3 columns specifying ID, the filename of bam file, and comments.
-You will need to download the rRNA reference fileand a gtf reference file in addition to a fasta file of the reference genome.
+You will need to download the rRNA reference fileand a gtf reference file in addition to a fasta file of the reference genome. see RNA-SeQC --help for more info.

 ```
 module load rna-seqc